Pulsar Polarization Arrays: B. Likelihood Analysis

-For temporal correlation, again we consider an ideal case with a uniform sampling first.
-Assuming that the time series for pulsar $p$ and $q$ contain $N_p$ and $N_q$ data points with time separation $\tau_p$ and $\tau_q$, we find
+Again let us consider first the ideal case of uniform sampling.
+Assuming that the time series of these two pulsars contain $N_p$ and $N_q$ data points with a temporal separation $\tau_p$ and $\tau_q$ respectively, we find